nathamanath/blog/articles/ueberauth_and_guardian.md

     }
 ```

-We set up ueberauth, with the ueberauth identity stratergy as an authorization
+We set up ueberauth, with the ueberauth identity strategy as an authorisation
 provider.
 For this you have to set:

-* the request method which our controller will accept authorisation attempts
+* The request method which our controller will accept authorisation attempts
-  on,
+  on.
-* the path which we will map to the identity callback controller action via our
+* The path which we will map to the identity callback controller action via our
-  router,
+  router.
-* `nickname_field` is used to map our user resource to a jason web token,
+* `nickname_field` is used to map our user resource to a jason web token.
 * `param_nesting` and `uid_field` tells ueberauth that we will be posting up
   a user object containing the `username` and `password` attributes.
 And that
   we will use the `username` field to identify our users.